 Sister Carol Falkner, OSB, presently serves as the administrator of the Benedict Inn Retreat & Conference Center, a ministry owned and operated by the Sisters of St. Benedict.
 She earned a Masters in Education and Administration from Ball State University.
 She has served as a teacher, principal, assistant director of the Benedict Inn and prioress of her community.
 She is a trained spiritual director and retreat presenter.
 She has lived and cherished the Benedictine life for over fifty years.
 She enjoys pottery, reading and camping.

-Sister Sheila Fitzpatrick, OSB, has been a Benedictine Sister for 20 years.
+Sister Sheila Fitzpatrick, OSB, has been a Benedictine Sister for over 20 years.
 She is a Master Naturalist, Tree Steward and Aldo Leopold Educator, and has led efforts at Our Lady of Grace Monastery in caring for creation.
-Sr. Sheila initiated and led the project to create the Peace & Nature Garden at the Benedict Inn.
+Sister Sheila initiated and led the project to create the Peace & Nature Garden at the Benedict Inn and works closely with the Archdiocese of Indianapolis and the Beech Grove community on numerous environmental initiatives.
+She enjoys reading and spending time in nature.

 Helen Kite has served as secretary for the Benedict Inn Retreat & Conference Center since 1996.
 She is an Oblate of St. Meinrad and serves as a Eucharistic Minister at Holy Spirit Parish in Indianapolis.
 Helen enjoys her butterfly garden, her cat, and spending time with her family.

 In July, 2020 Bev Hansberry began serving as our Director of Spirituality.
 Her responsibilities include managing the Spiritual Direction Internship program here at the Benedict Inn.
 Recently Bev retired after 23 years of ministry as a catechetical leader in the Archdioceses of Indianapolis.
 Bev holds a BS in Education and Masters in Pastoral Ministry with an emphasis in Spirituality.
 She has been a spiritual director since graduating from SDI in 2008 and is a retreat leader.
 Bev and her husband John are members of St. Pius X Catholic Church.
 She enjoys the outdoors, especially gardening and hiking.
-The joy of her life are her six grandchildren.
+The joy of her life are her six grandchildren and her sweet puppy, Otis.